 ABSTRACT

-The Bayesian framework is an intuitive approach to model the nature.
 The goal of Bayesian analysis is to reduce the uncertainty about unobserved variables by combining prior knowledge with observations.
-A fundamental limitation of Bayesian or non-Bayesian approaches is the inflexibility of the model.
-The accuracy of parameters improves using more data but the model cannot use the data efficiently to learn new structure.
+A fundamental limitation of any statistical model, including Bayesian approaches, is the inflexibility of the model [... what does inflexibility mean here?...]. [... you probably need a sentence about parameter estimation before you talk about its problems ...]
+The accuracy of parameters improves using more data but the model cannot use the data efficiently to learn new structure [... this sentence makes conflicting points... the model gets better with more data, but at the same time data is not used efficiently... these are two different concepts... break into two sentences...].
 One way to tackle this problem is to define many different models and then to select the most likely model based on the observed data.
-However, the model selection process is computationally expensive and often requires large amounts of data and moreover, the selection criterion is not well defined.
+However, the model selection process is computationally expensive, often requires large amounts of data and is critically dependent on a meaningful selection criterion.

-Recently, nonparametric Bayesian methods have become a popular alternative.
+Recently, nonparametric Bayesian methods have become a popular alternative to Bayesian approaches.
 In such approaches, we do not fix the complexity (e.g. the number of mixture components in a mixture model) a priori, and instead place a prior over the complexity (or structure).
 This prior usually biases the system towards sparse or low complexity solutions.
 This helps to control the number of parameters in the model yet allows the structure to be learned during a data-driven training process.
-Therefore models are not fixed and can utilize new data that become available over the time.
+Therefore models can adapt to new data encountered during the training process without distorting the modalities it has learned on the previously seen data.

 In speech recognition technology, we deal with the complexity problem at many levels.
 Examples in acoustic modeling include the number of states and the number of mixture components in a hidden Markov model.
 Also, the number of models (and parameter-sharing between these models) is often determined as a compromise between complexity and computational issues.
-In language modeling, we must estimate the probabilities of unseen events in very large but sparse N gram models.
+In language modeling, we must estimate the probabilities of unseen events in very large but sparse N-gram models.
 Nonparametric Bayesian modeling has been used to smooth such N-gram language models.

-In this proposal, our goal is to investigate the applications of nonparametric Bayesian modeling in acoustic modeling problems.
-Four different (but related) problems have been studied and four approaches within the nonparametric Bayesian framework proposed.
+In this proposal, our goal is to investigate application of nonparametric Bayesian modeling to acoustic modeling. [...Four different (but related) problems have been studied and four approaches within the nonparametric Bayesian framework proposed. ... this sentence makes your dissertation sound like a mashup of unrelated topics ... you need to rephrase this in a more cohesive manner.
+Also, the paragraph needs to be longer (4 sentence minimum) to be a paragraph...]

+[... if you are going to jump in and refer to section 4, you need to state what is in sections 1-3... otherwise it doesn’t sound right...]

 One of these applications is speaker adaption.
-For this application we propose a nonparametric Bayesian clustering approach, in section four, to replace the regression tree in maximum likelihood linear regression (MLLR) algorithm.
-Another application, which discussed in section five, is speech segmentation and automatic sub-word discovery and lexicon building.
-For this application we propose algorithms based on nonparametric Bayesian modeling to automatically segment and cluster speech signals and consecutively discover sub-word units and corresponding dictionary that maps words into these units.
+For this application we propose a nonparametric Bayesian clustering approach, in section four??? crossreference, to replace the regression tree in maximum likelihood linear regression (MLLR) algorithm.
+Another application, which discussed in section five??? crossreference, is speech segmentation and automatic sub-word discovery and lexicon building.
+For this application we propose algorithms based on nonparametric Bayesian modeling to automatically segment and cluster speech signals and consecutively discover sub-word units and corresponding dictionary that maps words into these units. [...
+I don’t think we should include the SA work in this dissertation... ths focus was supposed to be acoustic units...]